sajjadGG/book-python/fastapi/pydantic/types-stdlib.rst

 -------------------------------------------
 When ``Union`` is used with multiple submodels, you sometimes know exactly which submodel needs to be checked and validated and want to enforce this.
-To do that you can set the same field - let’s call it ``my_discriminator`` - in each of the submodels with a discriminated value, which is one (or many) ``Literal`` value(s).
+To do that you can set the same field - let's call it ``my_discriminator`` - in each of the submodels with a discriminated value, which is one (or many) ``Literal`` value(s).
 For your ``Union``, you can set the discriminator in its value: